Use your promo code SAPFIRA10 and get 10% off your first order!

 Understanding the 4C System

 Diamonds are timeless symbols of elegance and refinement.
-But do you know what really defines their value and beauty?
-That’s where the 4C system comes in: Carat, Color, Clarity, Cut.
+But do you know what truly defines their value and beauty?
+That’s where the 4Cs system comes in: Carat, Color, Clarity, Cut.
+In this detailed guide, we explain how to choose the perfect diamond based on these criteria and what influences its brilliance and price.

-Carat
+Carat (Diamond weight)

 Color

-Diamonds are graded from D (colorless) to Z (yellowish tint) .
+Diamonds are graded from D (colorless) to Z (yellowish tint).

-• DF : Completely colorless, extremely rare and valuable.
+• D-F: Completely colorless, extremely rare and valuable.

-• KZ : Tints visible to the naked eye, often less expensive.
+• K-Z: Tints visible to the naked eye, often less expensive.

 Engagement Rings and Wedding bangs Sapfira Jewelery Aliasapfira

-Clarity
+Clarity (Purity)

 Inclusions are natural imperfections in a diamond.

-FL (Flawless) : No flaws, extremely rare.
+FL (Flawless): No flaws, extremely rare.

-IF (Internally Flawless) : No internal inclusions.
+IF (Internally Flawless): No internal inclusions.

-VVS1-VVS2 : Very, very small inclusions, invisible to the naked eye.
+VVS1-VVS2: Very, very small inclusions, invisible to the naked eye.

-VS1-VS2 : Small inclusions barely visible under magnifying glass.
+VS1-VS2: Small inclusions, barely visible under magnification.

-I1-I3 : Visible inclusions, which may affect durability.
+I1-I3: Visible inclusions, may affect durability.

-Cut
+Cut (Shape)

-Cut is the most important criterion for a diamond's brilliance .
-It determines how light is reflected inside the stone .
+Cut is the most important criterion for a diamond’s brilliance.
+It determines how light is reflected inside the stone.

-The ideal proportions for maximum shine :
+The ideal proportions for maximum sparkle:

 FAQ

-Is a 1 carat diamond big?
+Is a 1-carat diamond big?

 Should I buy a colorless diamond?

 Not necessarily.
-GHI colors appear colorless to the naked eye and are more affordable.
+G-H-I colors appear colorless to the naked eye and are more affordable.

-What does a GIA certified diamond mean?
+What does a GIA-certified diamond mean?

-A GIA certified diamond has been evaluated by an independent laboratory and meets strict quality standards.
+A GIA-certified diamond has been evaluated by an independent laboratory and meets strict quality standards.

-Know-how Enhance your radiance with unique creations that tell your story.
+Expertise Enhance your radiance with unique creations that tell your story.